Introduction

 Examples of Tactics That Increase Review Rates (No Fictional Case Studies)

-- Ask for reviews only after a short satisfaction survey—route satisfied customers to public review sites and unhappy customers to private support.
+- Satisfaction routing: Ask for a quick satisfaction rating first; route happy customers to review forms and unhappy ones to support.

 Why a Unified Retention Platform Beats a Patchwork Stack